Ardhisasa System Goes Live in Murang’a

 PS Korir also expressed his satisfaction Korir encouraged Kenyans who own allotment letters to convert them into title deeds to facilitate development, adding that his office will ensure more registries are built across the country.
 He further announced that his department has surpassed the target of issuing 500,000 title deeds and that the CS was planning to issue an additional 1,005 title deeds soon. the system’s deployment.
 “We are proud to announce that the processed data for various sections and locations has been uploaded onto the Ardhisasa platform, making it ready for transactions,” he said.

-Korir encouraged Kenyans who own allotment letters to convert them into title deeds to facilitate development, adding that his office will ensure more registries are built across the country.
+Korir encouraged Kenyans who posses land allotment letters to convert them into title deeds to facilitate development, adding that his office will ensure more registries are built across the country.
 He further announced that his department has surpassed the target of issuing 500,000 title deeds and that the CS was planning to issue an additional 1,005 title deeds soon.

 The Ardhisasa system promises a new era of transparency, security, and efficiency in land management for Murang’a County residents.